CartoDB/cartodb/docs/guides/01-overview.md

 ### Audience

 This documentation is designed for people familiar with JavaScript programming and object-oriented programming concepts.
-You should also be familiar with Leaflet from a user's point of view.
+You should also be familiar with [Leaflet](https://leafletjs.com/) from a developer's point of view.

 This conceptual documentation is designed to let you quickly start exploring and developing applications with the CARTO.js library.
 We also publish the [CARTO.js API Reference]({{site.cartojs_docs}}/reference/).